Blow-up for the pointwise NLS in dimension two: absence of critical power

-Preliminarily, let us recall that the exotic properties of the NLSE in two dimensions with pointwise nonlinearity had already emerged in the issue of the rigorous set-up of the problem \cite{CCT}.
-More strikingly, in the present work we show that the blow-up phenomenon does not mimic its analogue for the standard NLSE under several aspects, the most remarkable being the {\em absence of a critical power}: namely, for every superlinear power growth of the focusing nonlinear term there are solutions that blow up in finite time.
-To our knowledge, this is the only known model of NLSE with a local and conservative nonlinearity that exhibits such a behaviour, already observed, on the other hand, for some non-conservative Schr\"odinger equations \cite{ikeda1,ikeda2,ikeda3}.
-Furthermore, like in the standard case, every initial data with sufficiently low energy blow up and the energy threshold coincides with the infimum of the energy of the stationary solutions, but, contrarily to the standard case, such a threshold turns out to be strictly negative and finite for every nonlinearity power.
+To our knowledge, this is the only known model of NLSE with a local and conservative nonlinearity that exhibits such behaviour, already observed, on the other hand, for some non-conservative Schr\"odinger equations \cite{ikeda1,ikeda2,ikeda3}.
+Furthermore, like in the standard case, every initial datum with sufficiently low energy blows up and the energy threshold coincides with the infimum of the energy of the stationary solutions; but, contrarily to the standard case, such a threshold turns out to be strictly negative and finite for every nonlinearity power.